rimusz/cloud-builders-helm/README.md

     $ gcloud container builds submit . --config=.pipeline/cloudbuild.yaml

-The first step sets Helm client version (stored in TAG file) to be used for building the image, and the second builds the docker image and stores it under your GCP `project/helm` repo
+The first step sets Helm client version (stored in TAG file) to be used for building the image, and the second builds the docker image and stores it under your GCP `project/helm` repo.

+You can also automate builds by using `Container Registry build trigger` and connecting it your your `Github` repo.